“Let us pray for the dying today, those for whom tomorrow will be too late.” –Ven. Mother Mary Potter.

-Jesus taught this prayer to St. Faustina in a private revelation in Poland in the 1930’s.
+Jesus taught the Chaplet of Divine Mercy to St. Faustina in a private revelation in Poland in the 1930’s.
 Our Lord said to her:

 “Pray as much as you can for the dying.
-By your entreaties [petitions] obtain for them trust in My mercy, because they have most need of trust, and have it the least.”
+By your petitions obtain for them trust in My mercy, because they have most need of trust, and have it the least.”

 “Be assured that the grace of eternal salvation for certain souls in their final moment depends on your prayer.”